860 Second St

 December: The Buzzcocks self-release their first EP, Spiral Scratch, produced by Martin Hannett, Manchester

-December: San Francisco: Mabuhay Gardens supper club on Broadway showcases New Wave bands one night a week with emcee Dirk Dirksen
+December: San Francisco: Filipino supper club Mabuhay Gardens on Broadway showcases New Wave bands one night a week hosted by enthusiast and emcee Dirk Dirksen

 SF bands the Nuns, the Contractions and Crime play at the Fab Mab